An Artificial Intelligence Is Now Able to Predict Cardiovascular Diseases Through The Eyes

 Artificial Intelligence

 Our eyes can tell us much more about our health than we think.
 An international collaboration of researchers has developed an autonomous artificial intelligence that is able to predict the risk of cardiovascular disease in patients through the blood vessels of the retina.
-The results of the study were published in the journal Nature Biological Engineering.
+The results of the study were published in the journal Nature Biomedical Engineering.

 An autonomous artificial intelligence